GunnJerkens/gj-redirect/README.md

 /apples/ | /bananas/ | 301 | exact
 /turtles/?ref=water | /beach/ | 302 | ignorequery
 /turtles/?ref=water | /beach/ | 302 | any

+## 404 logging

+There is a function in settings to log 404s to the database.
+USE WITH CAUTION and check the results often.
+Make use of the `ignorequery` option as a default to stop from logging additional 404s for the same URL.

 ## todo